tpolecat/tut/src/main/tut/Typeclass.md

   as.foldRight(c.zero)(c.combine)
 ```

-Let's define a combiner for Ints, using addition as our combiner
+Let's define a combiner for Ints, using addition as our operator:

 ```scala
 val intCombiner = new Combiner[Int] {